s-ccs/2025-BSc-FaceDuration/README.md

 ## Instruction for a new student

 Preprocessing:
+The Preprocessing script Preprocessing_final.m was ran on the raw data from Martin Geigers study /store/dat/MSc_EventDuration.
+Script requirements: function/ccs_runamica15.m script running the amica algorithm (provided by the CCS group)

+Preprocessed EEG data and corresponding event files were saved to derivative folder /store/dat/MSc_EventDuration/derivatives/25_Jan_BSc_preprocessing/preprocessed_final in BIDS conform format.

+The script contains boolean values which indicate wether output should be genrated for several steps of the preprocessing, which would then be saved in the derivative folder.
+Final results of these outputs can be found in the following directions/files:
+- Channels removed (bad_channels/bad_channels_overview_final.csv)
+- ICA components and overview (overview: ica/amica/ica_rejection_overview_final.csv, individual components: ica/amica/components_final/ica_rejection_overview_final.csv)
+- Sections marked by ASR rejection (ASR_cleaning_final)

+The filter_50Hz folder also contains the output from two suspicious subjects which were saved manually

 Analysis:

+For the individual inspection of the ERPs from each subject, the anaylsis_singleSubjects.jl must be ran.
+The script offers interaction feautures which allow to select a subject and channel (P7, PO7, P8, PO8, O1, O2) for inspection of the ERPs.

+Analysis accross all subjects was conducted in the analysis_group_blank.jl for the ISI effect and analysis_group_duration.jl for the stimulus duration effect.
+The script again contains interaction features to choose the channel which should be visualized and toggle between task conditions regarding the cluster-depth permutation test outputs.
+Plots used in figures were generated at the end of a section and then used in Affinity Designer to generate complex plots.
+These complex plots are saved in the plots folder of this git repository.

+The script produces plots in the outputs from which complex plots are generated from or can at least be retraced to.

 >If a fellow student wants to reproduce all your results.
 What scripts, in which order, with which data need to be run?